 In addition, our Community Emergency Response Guide, which we periodically send out to fire departments and other first responders over our entire system, includes planning tips for responding organizations and has long listed the top hazardous materials commodities transported by U.S. railroads and those transported by CSX.

-Each year CSX conducts a variety of training for first responders throughout the network to help strengthen CSX’s partnerships with them and provide a higher level of emergency response readiness.
-This training includes hands-on sessions, classroom training at local fire stations, exercises and table-top drills.
-For example, in 2014 and 2015, CSX trained more than 2,000 first responders from more than 350 organizations in 18 cities through our Safety Train: Energy Preparedness Program, which covers hazardous materials response and information about the transportation of crude oil.
+Each year CSX conducts a variety of training for first responders throughout the network to help strengthen CSX’s partnerships and provide a higher level of emergency response readiness.
+This training includes hands-on sessions, classroom training at local fire stations, exercises and table-top drills and the Responder Incident Training (RIT) train.
+For example, in 2022, CSX committed over 2,900 hours training more than 3,600 first responders during 40 training events in 35 cities.
 In addition, CSX provides access to web-based and self-study training courses for first responders each year.
-In 2018 alone, CSX trained or provided access to training for approximately 3,000 emergency first responders.
+In 2022 alone, CSX trained or provided access to training for approximately 800 emergency first responders.

 CSX’s hazardous material transportation procedures are regulated by several federal organizations including the U.S. Department of Transportation, U.S. Transportation Security Administration, and U.S. Environmental Protection Agency, as well as by industry best practices.